Gujarat cricket team

-The Gujarat cricket team is one of three first-class cricket teams representing the state of Gujarat (the other two being the Baroda cricket team and Saurashtra cricket team).
+The Gujarat cricket team is one of the three first-class cricket teams based in the Indian state of Gujarat (the other two being the Baroda cricket team and the Saurashtra cricket team).

 Led by Parthiv Patel, Gujarat won their maiden Ranji Trophy title in the 2016–17 season, beating Mumbai in the final at Indore.
 In that match they made the highest successful run-chase in the final of the Ranji Trophy.

 It is in the Elite Group of the Ranji Trophy although it has had very little success.
 There have, however, been many cricketers that have passed through its ranks and gone on to play for the Indian cricket team.
 It falls under the West Zone in the Duleep Trophy.